Get equipped to make your first crypto trade with this guide from our experts.

 Altcoin

-An altcoin is any cryptocurrency that isn’t Bitcoin.
-The term can refer to anything from the second-most popular coin, Ethereum, to any of the thousands of cryptocurrencies that have appeared on the market in recent years.
+An altcoin is any cryptocurrency that isn’t bitcoin.
+The term can refer to anything from the second-most popular coin, Ether (ETH), to any of the thousands of cryptocurrencies that have appeared on the market in recent years.

 Exchange